Tijany25/mini-commerce/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.

+A client-side Angular 17 e-commerce prototype with a modern, mobile-first design.
+Features a product catalogue, product details, cart management, and mock checkout with localStorage persistence.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.